Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to get car insurance after a lapse in coverage

-Even first-time offenders might see a hike in rates because of a lapse in car insurance.
-The lapse suggests lack of responsibility around driving.
+Even a first-time lapse in coverage can lead to a hike in car insurance rates, legal fines and filing extra paperwork with the DMV.
+That’s because insurers view driving uninsured as risky behavior, which marks you as a higher-risk driver.
 However, you can soften the blow by regaining coverage as soon as possible and setting up automatic payments to avoid future lapses.

-- Grace periods grant you extra time.
-Most states have time limits your insurance company must let pass by before it can cancel your policy.
-The grace period ranges between 10 and 20 days, depending on your state.
-However, it may get extended in times of crisis.
+- Grace periods.
+Most states have time limits before your insurance company can cancel your policy.
+The grace period typically lasts for 10 to 20 days, but it may get extended in times of crisis.

-- You might need to file an SR-22.
-Most states have legal penalties for lapsed coverage, such as filing an SR-22 form to prove you have insurance.
-Insurance companies may also deem you high risk if you receive a ticket or violation.
+- Filing an SR-22.
+Most states also have penalties for lapses, such as filing a form called an SR-22 to prove you have insurance.

-- You might have broken your car loan contract.
-If you financed your car, your lender will get notified about the policy lapse around the same time as you.
-Your lender then has the legal right to buy another insurance policy for you or even recover your car.
-A force-placed policy tends to have less coverage for an expensive premium.
+- Your car loan contract.
+If you financed your car, your lender is notified about the lapse in coverage around the same time as you.
+Your lender has the legal right to buy another insurance policy for you, called a forced-placed policy, or take back your car.

 What about a one-day lapse?

-If you missed your car insurance payment by one day, your coverage likely hasn’t lapsed yet.
+If you missed your car insurance payment by one day, your coverage probably hasn’t lapsed yet.
 Your state’s grace period before the policy cancels should go past one day.

 But if you miss the grace period even by one day, you could see higher insurance rates when you reinstate coverage.

-How long does a lapse in car insurance stay on record?
+How long does a lapse stay on record?

 This depends on the ticket or violation you receive for driving without insurance.
 Different states have different levels of penalties.
 For example, you’ll receive a license suspension in New York for going uninsured.
 This could result in the suspension and SR-22 requirement staying on record for about three years.